-The University offers programs of study leading to the following degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, Bachelor of Business Administration, Bachelor of Music, Bachelor of Music Education, Bachelor of Fine Arts, Bachelor of Musical Arts, Bachelor of Professional Accountancy, Associate of Arts in Christian Studies, and Master of Business Administration.
-(For MBA degree information, visit igs.okbu.edu.)
+The University offers programs of study leading to the following degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, Bachelor of Business Administration, Bachelor of Music, Bachelor of Music Education, Bachelor of Fine Arts, Bachelor of Musical Arts, Bachelor of Professional Accountancy, Associate of Arts in Christian Studies, Master of Science in Nursing and Master of Business Administration.
+(For MBA and MSN degree information, visit okbu.edu/graduate.)